security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

     {% include lab-image.html image='500px-Man_in_the_middle_attack.svg.png' %}

-    In our pretend case, BurpSuite is the evil server, and Bankofamerica is the intended server.
+    In our pretend case, BurpSuite is the evil server, and Bank Of America's server is the intended server.
 All secure content is visible as plaintext to the attacker, because the attacker’s SSL cert was used to establish the secure HTTPS connection.

+13. Finally, clean up by reconfiguring Firefox to no longer use a network proxy.
+To do this, revisit Firefox's "Network Settings" page under the Preferences view, and select "No Proxy".

 # Part 3.
-Experience PGP
+Experience secure messaging with the bygone PGP

-For a long time, PGP was the best technology available for email privacy.
+For a long time, PGP was the best technology available for messaging (email) privacy.
 Watch the following video tutorial created by Edward Snowden for how to use gpg, the open source version of pgp: [https://vimeo.com/56881481](https://vimeo.com/56881481)

 The above video tutorial is for Windows users.
 Mac users can use [GPG Suite](https://gpgtools.org/).